JL907/Sett/README.md

 * The Showstopper now checks if sett is on stable ground before detonating.
 * The Showstopper detonates early if hits collision.
 * The Showstopper detonates after a fixed amount of time if sett can't find any collision.
-* Face Breaker now pulls all enemies around sett.
+* Facebreaker now pulls all enemies around sett.
-* Face Breaker now has an indicator.
+* Facebreaker now has an indicator.
-* Face Breaker updated visual effect.
+* Facebreaker updated visual effect.
-* Face Breaker has an updated description.
+* Facebreaker has an updated description.
 * Haymaker updated visual effect.
 * Haymaker now does TRUE damage.
 * Haymaker should now hit enemies directly in front of Sett.
 * Fixed an issue that caused The Showstopper to retain its hidden invincibility after the skill ended

 `Patch 1.1.0`
-* Fixed aiming with Knuckle Down and Face Breaker.
+* Fixed aiming with Knuckle Down and Facebreaker.
 * Knuckle Down has Increased hit box on the sides.
-* Face Breaker now has a wider angle and now originates from character position rather than camera origin.
+* Facebreaker now has a wider angle and now originates from character position rather than camera origin.
 * Sett has rag doll on death.
 * Voice line when selected in character select.
 * Grit now decays 4 seconds after not taking any damage.